anitawestfalewski/KNES381FINALPROJ/excel.md

 <p> Figure 3.
 Means of sleep duration (hrs) for each month. </p>

 ### Figure 3 Discussion
 Here we can see the average sleep duration I achieved for each month.
-On average, I got longest sleeps in the month of February (6.49 hrs per night +/- 1.41), possibly due to reading week and this being my birthday month so I let myself relax more 😊.
+On average, I got the longest sleeps in the month of February (6.49 hrs per night +/- 1.41), possibly due to reading week and this being my birthday month so I let myself relax more 😊.
 In January I got the shortest sleeps (5.64 hrs per night +/- 1.41), most likely because I was doing a lot of traveling this month and spent several hours on overnight flights and "sleeping" on airport chairs.

 ![meanweekdaysleep](https://user-images.githubusercontent.com/130501959/231344399-4d43a8b5-1273-4867-b5cf-47dbceffa7f6.jpg)
 <p> Figure 4.
 Means of sleep duration based of the day of the week. </p>

 ### Figure 4 Discussion
 This graph shows sleep durations averaged based on the day of the week.
-On average, I slept the longest on Mondays (7.01 hrs per night) which makes sense because I typically got to sleep in on mondays!
+On average, I slept the longest on Mondays (7.01 hrs per night) which makes sense because I typically got to sleep in on Mondays!
 On Sundays, Tuesdays, Thursdays, Fridays, and Saturdays I usually got less than 6 hours a sleep per night since I always had to wake up for school, practicum, or work 😭.